mitchelvankleef/mefy-extgametypes-bots/README.md

                     'Axis/Allied Base'
       "abbr"     -- Include this option to announce the flag positions in abbreviated format.
-      "none"     -- Set the cvar to "none" to disable all flag position announcements.
+      "none"     -- Set this to "none" to disable all flag position announcements.
     Note that flag positions will only be announced for maps that have a map description set up (currently all Allied Assault dm maps, obj_team1,